-$\Rightarrow$ void clear() Removes all of the elements from this collection (optional operation).
+\Rightarrow void clear() Removes all of the elements from this collection (optional operation).
 Note: You need to implement this method.

-$\Rightarrow$ boolean contains (Object o) Returns true if this collection contains the specified element.
+\Rightarrow boolean contains (Object o) Returns true if this collection contains the specified element.

-$\Rightarrow$ boolean containsAll (Collection<?> c) Returns true if this collection contains all of the elements in the specified collection.
+\Rightarrow boolean containsAll (Collection<?> c) Returns true if this collection contains all of the elements in the specified collection.

-$\Rightarrow$ boolean equals (Object o) Compares the specified object with this collection for equality.
+\Rightarrow boolean equals (Object o) Compares the specified object with this collection for equality.

-int hashCode() Returns the hash code value for this collection.
+int hashCode () Returns the hash code value for this collection.
 Note: You can use the method inherited from the Object class.

-$\Rightarrow$ boolean is Empty () Returns true if this collection contains no elements.
+\Rightarrow boolean is Empty () Returns true if this collection contains no elements.

-$\Rightarrow$ Iterator<E> iterator() Returns an iterator over the elements in this collection.
+\Rightarrow Iterator<E> iterator() Returns an iterator over the elements in this collection.
+The elements should be returned in the order determined by the inorder traversal of the tree.